-1. Division Of Property
+Division Of Property & Assets

 The more assets you have, the more complicated the division of property becomes.
 This includes homes, cars, bank accounts, and even retirement benefits.
 Oregon is an equitable distribution state.
-That means the courts view the property as belonging to the spouse who earned it.
+That means the courts view property as belonging to the spouse who earned it.
 But that doesn’t mean divorce divides everything gets along those lines.

 The court aims for each spouse to emerge on relatively even financial footing.

-Ideally, they want both to enjoy the standard of living they had while married.
+Ideally, courts want both parties to enjoy the standard of living they had while married.
 It’s possible for spouses to work together to divide assets.
 However, the more conflict you have, the more problems usually arise.
 You may want to hire a divorce lawyer to help ensure the agreement is fair and balanced.

-But this is a situation where things can get hectic and complex in no time.
+But this is a situation where things get hectic and complex in no time.
 Having representation helps in many ways, and this may influence your decision to hire a divorce lawyer or not.